-Brown has set out to jettison Labour's reputation for authoritarianism
+Gordon Brown has set out to jettison Labour's reputation for authoritarianism with

-who have increasingly focused on the illiberal nature of government
+political opponents, who have increasingly focused on the illiberal nature of government policy.

-a relaxation of restrictions on the freedom to protest – to reinforce
+of restrictions on the freedom to protest – to reinforce his commitment.

 Among the measures he announced were:

 - New rights of protest.
 This will mean watering down laws – introduced just four years ago – that ban any unauthorised protest within one kilometre of the Palace of Westminster.

 - New rights of access to public information by extending the

 Freedom of Information Act to companies carrying out public functions, such as private prisons.

 - Entrenched freedoms of the press to carry out investigative journalism.

 - A review of the rule that allows Cabinet papers to be seen